Last updated: March 2018.

 The main goal of those who appear willing to share lottery strategies is to get something much better in exchange.
 Usually, the detection of triggers is the most sought after item.
 That's the best guarded secret!

 I do not publish strategies any more.
 In 2001, I made public my strategies, including trifectas, one day before the Belmont Stakes.
 What I did was, actually, playing against myself!
 Read more: Generosity and Stupidity: Strategy, Systems, Gambling, Lottery, Lotto.
+You should never publish exactly the tickets/selections you will play next!

 There is a formula now.
 It proves that certain patterns appear more frequently in data series, while other patterns go through a delay.
-It's self evident that the pick 3 lottery numbers show discrepancy in their frequency.
+It's self-evident that the pick 3 lottery numbers show discrepancy in their frequency.
 Some lottery numbers repeat several times in a segment of the history, while other numbers are no-shows.
 Just an example.
 If the individual probability is expressed as p=1/N and we repeat the event a number of trials N, it is proven that the degree of certainty tends to 1-1/e (0.63 or 63%) when N tends to infinity.
 This is now known as Ion Saliu's Paradox of N Trials.
 The probability paradox is presented mathematically on these pages:

 Theory of Probability: Best introduction, formulae, algorithms, software and